Arkanosis/wmrc/README.md

 DON'T ASK I WON'T TELL YOU ANYTHING.

-## Compiling
+## Compiling and installing

-I've been told `./gradlew` does compile, but why would you care?
+I've been told `./gradlew installDebug` does compile and install, but why would you care?

 ## Contributing and reporting bugs